Isaac Lipnitsky: Early life

-Born in Kiev, Lipnitsky was a childhood companion and chess rival of David Bronstein in Kiev.
-In Bronstein's acclaimed 1995 book, coauthored with Tom Furstenberg, The Sorcerer's Apprentice, Bronstein and Lipnitsky are pictured together in a group photo from the Kiev Junior Chess Club in 1939, and Bronstein includes an early drawn game from 1938 against Lipnitsky in his collection.
+Born in Kyiv, Lipnitsky was a childhood companion and chess rival of David Bronstein in Kyiv.
+In Bronstein's 1995 book, coauthored with Tom Furstenberg, The Sorcerer's Apprentice, Bronstein and Lipnitsky are pictured together in a group photo from the Kyiv Junior Chess Club in 1939, and Bronstein includes an early drawn game from 1938 against Lipnitsky in his collection.

 Lipnitsky qualified for his first Ukrainian Championship in 1939 at Dnepropetrovsk at age 16, and he made a very creditable 7th place, with 8/15 (+5 −4 =6), half a point ahead of Bronstein, who was also making his debut at age 15.
 The Second World War then suspended most chess competition in the USSR for the next six years.
 Lipnitsky served in the Soviet Red Army, fought in the Battle of Stalingrad, and was decorated four times.

-Lipnitsky's first result of note after the war in high-level competition was a tie for 5th–8th places in the 1948 Ukrainian Championship at Kiev with 11/18, only half a point behind winner Anatoly Bannik, another childhood rival from the Kiev Junior Chess Club.
-In a tournament at Kharkov 1948, Lipnitsky scored 7½/15, to place 11th.
+Lipnitsky's first result of note after the war in high-level competition was a tie for 5th–8th places in the 1948 Ukrainian Championship at Kyiv with 11/18, only half a point behind winner Anatoly Bannik, another childhood rival from the Kiev Junior Chess Club.
+In a tournament at Kharkiv 1948, Lipnitsky scored 7½/15, to place 11th.

 Ukrainian Champion, Soviet runner-up

 Lipnitsky won the Ukrainian Championship in 1949 at Kiev, with a very strong 15½/19 (+14 −2 =3).
 This earned him the Master title.
 Efim Geller, who later earned the Grandmaster title, was second.

 Lipnitsky had by far the best result of his career at Moscow in 1950 at the URS-ch18, where he scored a superb 11/17 (+8 −3 =6), to tie for 2nd–4th places, along with Lev Aronin and Alexander Tolush, only half a point behind champion Paul Keres.

 In the 1950 Ukrainian Championship at Kiev, Lipnitsky scored 12/17 to place a strong second.
 In the 1952 Ukrainian Championship at Kiev, Lipnitsky finished in a tied 5th–6th place with 8½/15.
 Then in the 1953 Ukrainian Championship at Kiev, he ended up in a tied 3rd–4th place, with 8½/13.

 Lipnitsky did not do anywhere near as well in the next two Soviet Championships, however.
 In URS-ch19, Moscow 1951, Lipnitsky scored just 6½/17 (+4 −8 =5), for a tied 15th–16th place, and a 2588 performance.
 At URS-ch20, Moscow 1952, Lipnitsky made only 7/19 (+3 −8 =8), for 17th place, and a 2567 performance.

 Lipnitsky scored a very good 7/10 in the 1954 USSR Team Championship at Riga.
 He won the Ukrainian Championship again in 1956 at Kiev with 15/19, this time a point ahead of Bannik, who was second.

+Unfortunately, in later years, his play has been affected by poor health.